 Drivers that get a traffic ticket in Florida have the option of taking several courses to avoid points on their drivers license, regain their driving privilege or complete a judge or court ordered requirement.
-In addition, There are Florida DMV approved courses to get your learners permit, for habitual traffic offenders, and the Permit Test — official knowledge exam that must be passed for by all new drivers getting a Florida Drivers License.
+In addition, there are State of Florida Authorized courses to get your learners permit, for habitual traffic offenders, and the Permit Test — official knowledge exam that must be passed for by all new drivers getting a Florida Drivers License.

 The BDI Course is taken for moving violations — the most common reason drivers take this traffic school course is for speeding tickets to avoid points.
 Completing Traffic School keeps Safe Driver status and auto insurance rates lower.

 The 8 hour Traffic School is also known as Intermediate Driver Improvement and Defensive Driving.
 This course is usually taken because of a judge or court order.

 Some Florida counties allow you to take this course for a second traffic ticket if you have already completed the 4 hour Basic Driver Improvement course in the last 12 months.
 This means you complete both a 4-hour and a 8-hour Traffic School course all within a 12 month period for 2 separate tickets to avoid points.
 Please check with your county to ensure they allow the 8 hour Intermediate Course.

 Hardship License - as soon as you register and receive an Enrollment Letter you can apply for a Hardship License which allows you to drive to and from work.